igneus/olme/README.md

 - value of the `VISUAL` environment variable
 - value of the `EDITOR` environment variable

-If none is provided and SIGINT is received, the program exits with an error message and exit code 1.
+If none is provided and the fallback action is triggered, the program exits with an error message and exit code 1.

 ## Key bindings